amazon-science/spot-diff/README.md

 |-----|----- ...
 ```

+Specifically, the reorganized data for 1-class setup follows the data tree of [MVTec-AD](https://www.mvtec.com/company/research/datasets/mvtec-ad/).
+For each object, the data has three folders:

+- 'train', which includes the normal training images
+- 'test', which includes the normal and anomalous test images
+- 'ground_truth', which includes the pixel-level annotations of anomalous images

+Note that the multi-class ground-truth segmentation masks in the original dataset are reindexed to binary masks where 0 indicates normality and 255 indicates anomaly.
-2-class setups can be prepared in a similar way by changing the arguments of prepare_data.py.

-In addition, the id2class map functions for multi-class masks can be found in id2class.json
+In addition, the 2-class setups can be prepared in a similar way by changing the arguments of prepare_data.py.
+Moreover, the id2class map functions for multi-class masks can be found in [id2class.json](https://github.com/amazon-research/spot-diff/blob/main/id2class.json)

 ## Metrics computation
 To compute classification and segmentation metrics, please refer to [metrics.py](https://github.com/amazon-research/spot-diff/blob/main/metrics.py).
 Note that we take the normal samples into account when computing the localization metrics.
 This is different from some of the other works disregarding the normal samples in localization.